Important Legal Disclaimer

 The problem:

-- Discovering you don't need what you bought
+- Finding out you don't need what you bought

 - Follow your first apartment checklist priority list